agombolay/ribose-map/README.md

 ##Project Overview
 **Goal**: To create a streamlined bioinformatics pipeline to analyze Ribose-seq libraries on any Linux platform

 **Background**: The original scripts for this analysis required LSF job scheduling software to run properly.
 To enable any user to effectively and efficiently analyze their input sequencing data, I have created a streamlined non-LSF dependent version of the Ribose-seq analysis pipeline.
 This pipeline will run on any Linux platform.
-I have also included all required input files and the appropriate directory structure that can be cloned as a GitHub repository.
+I have also included all required input files, the appropriate directory structure that can be cloned as a GitHub repository, and a script to automatically download the required software.

 **Significance**: